Member-only story

 Jean Baudrillard: Postmodernism’s Prophet

-We aren’t living in a simulation, we have become a simulation.
+We aren’t living in a simulation, we become a simulation.

 Douglas Giles, PhD